mtcute/docs/guide/intro/updates.md

 `BaseTelegramClient` only dispatches raw [TL Updates](https://corefork.telegram.org/type/Updates), and does not do any additional processing (like recovering gaps, ordering and parsing).

-If you want to make it do that, you can use `enableUpdatesProcessing` (TODO LINK) exported by `@mtcute/client`, and manually start updates look once the client is guaranteed to be logged in:
+If you want to make it do that, you can use [`enableUpdatesProcessing`](https://ref.mtcute.dev/functions/_mtcute_client.methods_updates.enableUpdatesProcessing.html) exported by `@mtcute/client`, and manually start updates loop once the client is guaranteed to be logged in:

 ```ts
 import { enableUpdatesProcessing, startUpdatesLoop } from '@mtcute/client/methods/updates/index.js'